Order times are approximately 3-4 weeks as we are out in the garden!

 Red Wagner – red skin, white flesh, mid-season, bred in USA

-You will get about two dozen seeds in a packet which will include seeds from all four cultivars.
+You will get about two dozen seeds in a packet which will include seeds from these two cultivars listed here but of course they may contain genetics from all our potato varieties.
 Seed them all to get the largest sample from which to select the plants you like.
-Jim will also be growing these four potatoes over the next two years so you can compare notes when the time comes!